timmoti/beautiful-jekyll/aboutme.md

 P.S: In case you're wondering, yes those are my initials in the little round box up top which also resembles a 'Pi' symbol.
 Pretty cool, at least that's what I think.

-P.P.S: I thought the title of data connoisseur felt befitting for a blog where I appreciate the finer points and data and go through its subtleties.
+P.P.S: I thought the title of data connoisseur felt befitting for a blog where I appreciate the finer points in data and go through its subtleties.
 Also, the domain was available!